chenyinshanyi/pyohio_reticulate_rpy2/r/reticulate_walkthrough/using_reticulate_for_web_scraping.md

-Now that we have recent data from all weather stations, converted temperatures from Celsius to Farenheit, and converted timezones…let’s visualize and see what we learn\!
+Now that we have recent data from all weather stations, converted temperatures from Celsius to Farenheit, and converted timezones…let’s visualize and see what we learn!
 Here’s a plot created with ggplot2 that shows the fluctuation of temperatures at each of these stations’ observations from the past few days.

 ``` r